 In exploratory testing, the test execution and the test design phase go together.
 This type of testing focuses on interacting with working software rather than separately planning, building and running tests.
 Exploratory testing is not scripted – testers mimic possible user behaviors and get creative, trying to find actions or edge cases that will break the software.
 Testers do not document the exact process in which they tested the software, but when they find a defect, they document it as usual.

-This method is similar to exploratory testing, but is more orderly, aiming to ensure the software is tested comprehensively.
+Session-based testing is similar to exploratory testing, but is more orderly, aiming to ensure the software is tested comprehensively.
 It adds test charters, which helps testers know what to test, and test reports which allow testers to document what they discover during a test.
 Tests are conducted during time-boxed sessions.

 The strength of exploratory testing – the creativity of the people who do it – can also be its greatest weakness.
 Session-based testing attempts to remedy this by adding structure.
 First, before a test session is begun, a charter is created.
 Second, uninterrupted testing sessions take place, focusing mainly on a single charter.
 The entire session is then reported on, and the manager is debriefed after the test.
 The additional structure ensures that all areas of the product are thoroughly tested.